bjarneh22/Delay_Predictor_Deutsche_Bahn/README.md

 This application helps train travelers by providing adjusted prices for train connections based on predicted delays.
 If a train exceeds a certain delay threshold, travelers can get refunds from DB according to their compensation rules.
 The app therefore enables users to make informed and cost-efficient travel decisions.

-In a first step, the required data is imported...
-(API, dataset of historical data, weather data).
+In a first step, the required data is imported.
 After cleaning the data, previously trained machine learning algorithms are applied to predict the delay for the train connection.
-The results are display in (???) and users can retrieve detailed information on the prediction.
+The results are display in a web app and users can retrieve detailed information on the prediction.

 ----
 ## Functionalities